autarky/framework/README.md

 ### License

 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE) included for more information.
+See the [LICENSE](LICENSE) file included for more information.